If you support Reading FC then why not join your fellow supporters in the Supporters Trust At Reading

 On 30th and 31st May this year STAR organised a visit to the battlefields of Flanders for members to view the final resting places of Reading players who had fought in the First World War in what became known as the 'Footballers Batallion'.
 This followed a similarly successful visit to the Somme in June 2011.

 A presentation of words and pictures recalling the trip was made at our AGM in September entitled A Journey of Remembrance.
 For those not able to attend a copy of the presentation in pdf format can be downloaded here (filesize 6.5Mb).
 Thank you to Pete Vickery for putting the presentation together and to Mel Bishop for additional photography.

 A record of our previous visit in 2011 can be seen on our RFC Heritage page.

 Depart West St Reading 3.45pm

 For away ground information visit:

-You can find out more about RFC Former Players Association on their website.
+Why not find out more about RFC Former Players Association on their website?

 Not yet ready to join STAR as a full member?

 Not to worry, you can still join us as an E subscriber by signing up to receive our occasional E-Star Newsletter and keep up to date with our events and news for Reading supporters.

 We don't share your email with any one else, simply add it below and we ask you to verify it from the email we will send you.
 We look forward to welcoming you to our virtual STAR community!